talkjs/tutorials/README.md

 ## Notes for reviewers uploading to Ghost

 - Paste in the article in a Markdown block.
 - Upload the images through Ghost's UI and paste the link in the `<URL>` placeholder.
-Fill in the caption and alt text.